 What is an Anal Yeast Infection?

 A yeast infection that is known to infect your anus and the surrounding area is an infection that brings up several complications and risk factors.
-Depending upon the sites it normally gets infected with, yeast infection is also referred to as an anal yeast infection or perianal area.
+Depending upon the sites it usually gets infected with, yeast infection is also referred to as an anal yeast infection or perianal area.
 Candida is a form of yeast that results in candidiasis, a fungal infection.

 This kind of infection is a real threat.
 Even though yeast infections can harm the genitalia, According to medical professionals, this infection is not consistent with sexually transmitted diseases, but symptoms are alike in some ways.
 Nonetheless, an anal yeast infection can spread or be acquired by individuals.

-It is not wrong to say that yeast infection can infect almost every site in and on your body.
+Moreover, it is not wrong to say that yeast infection can infect almost every site in and on your body.

 Suitable Conditions For Candida Growth: